Last updated: May 25, 2026

 postMessage to the web app you open.
 You can disable this feature by not using the Beta View button.mailto: link; the EPUB is attached client-sidehttps://merge-epubs.vercel.app/ in a new tab.
 Any content you submit there is provided directly by you on that website.https://readeasy.featurebase.app/.
 Any data submitted there is provided directly by you on that website.The extension does not load or execute remote code.
 All JavaScript is bundled with the extension package.

-activeTab — Access the current page when the user explicitly clicks the extension icon to open Reader Viewscripting — Inject the Readability content extraction script into the active tab when triggered by the userstorage — Save preferences, Reading List metadata, and temporary article data to your browseridentity — Enables extension-native Google sign-in via chrome.identity.getAuthToken() when you explicitly click the sign-in iconsidePanel — Display the Reading List side panel where users can view, manage, and access saved articlesdeclarativeNetRequest — Set Referer headers on image requests to certain CDNs (e.g. Substack, Medium) so article images load correctly.
-No content is inspected or modified.contextMenus — Add a right-click context menu option for quick access to the Reading List side panelhost_permissions: <all_urls> — Required so the extension can fetch images from any CDN domain to embed them locally for Reading List / highlighted selections and export features.
+activeTab — Access the current page when the user explicitly clicks the extension icon to open Reader Viewscripting — Inject the Readability content extraction script into the active tab when triggered by the userstorage — Save preferences, Reading List metadata, temporary article data, and session-only in-reader edits to your browseridentity — Enables extension-native Google sign-in via chrome.identity.getAuthToken() when you explicitly click the sign-in iconsidePanel — Display the Reading List side panel where users can view, manage, and access saved articles, merge/download EPUBs, create merged PDFs, and send to X4declarativeNetRequest — Set Referer headers on image requests to certain CDNs (e.g. Substack, Medium) so article images load correctly.
+No content is inspected or modified.contextMenus — Add a "ReadEasy Reader View" right-click context menu option that opens the current page in Reader View using the same extraction pipeline as the toolbar buttonhost_permissions: <all_urls> — Required so the extension can fetch images from any CDN domain to embed them locally for Reading List / highlighted selections and export features.
 Without this, cross-origin image fetches would be blocked.content_scripts on <all_urls> — Enables the sidepanel-based "Save Selection" feature and the floating webpage launcher.
 When you highlight text on a webpage and click "Save Selection", the content script extracts the selected text locally and returns it to the extension.
 The floating launcher only opens extension UI actions (reader view or side panel) and stores its own enabled/position preferences locally; it does not automatically send page content anywhere.ReadEasy stores all article data locally in your browser using Chrome's built-in storage APIs.
 The extension does not transmit passwords, login tokens, or sensitive payment information.
 Images are fetched from publicly accessible URLs only.

 You have full control over your data: